 The best way to remove those tough baked on stains is to put some ice cubes into the carafe, and slosh them around until all the burnt coffee is gone.
 Simple, easy, and very clever.

 If you have a stained glass coffee maker carafe with the plastic top (pour spout area), resist the urge to clean it in the dishwasher.
-The sealant around the plastic section will soon shrink and start to leak coffee when you pour.
 Instead, just put in a spoon of dry dishwasher detergent and fill the carafe with water to below the plastic section.
-In a matter of seconds, you will see large dark flakes of 'stain' peeling off the inside of the glass.
-Swish with a dish brush, or pour out the water and wipe the inside with a sponge, then rinse.
-The glass will quickly be clear as new!

 There is a bitter green tea taste in my coffee travel carafe.
 It makes my coffee taste bitter.
 How can I remove the taste?